iotaledger/documentation/iota-streams/0.1/channels/design-the-workflow.md

 ## Sending public payloads

-Public payloads are sent in plain text by both authors and subscribers.

-Authors can send public payloads in both `SignedPacket` and `TaggedPacket` messages.
-Subscribers can send public payloads only in `TaggedPacket` messages.

-The difference between `SignedPacket` and `TaggedPacket` messages is that `SignedPacket` messages can be signed and sent only by authors because only authors have signature keys.

-`TaggedPacket` messages contain a message authentication code (MAC), which is used to prove that a payload was not changed.
-If the `TaggedPacket` message references a `Keyload` message, the MAC is a cryptographic checksum that uses the session key.
-If not, the MAC is just a hash of the payload.

 The most basic messaging workflow for sending public payloads is linear, where all messages reference the `Announce` message.

 ![Announce workflow](../images/workflow.png)